Lee Remick: Return to Broadway and 1965 films

-Remick next appeared in the 1964 Broadway musical Anyone Can Whistle, with music and lyrics by Stephen Sondheim and a book and direction by Arthur Laurents, which ran for only a week.
+Remick next appeared in the 1964 Broadway musical Anyone Can Whistle, with music and lyrics by Stephen Sondheim and a book and direction by Arthur Laurents, which ran for only one week.
 Remick's performance is captured on the original cast recording.
-This began a lifelong friendship between Remick and Sondheim, and she later appeared in the 1985 concert version of his musical Follies.
+This began a friendship between Remick and Sondheim, and she later appeared in the 1985 concert version of his musical Follies.

 Remick returned to films with Baby the Rain Must Fall (1965), with Steve McQueen from a script by Horton Foote, and The Hallelujah Trail (1965) with Burt Lancaster.

 In 1966, she starred in the Broadway play Wait Until Dark under the direction of Arthur Penn and co-starring Robert Duvall.
-It was a big success and ran for 373 performances; Remick was nominated for a Tony award for Best Actress (Dramatic).
+It was a big success, and it ran for 373 performances; Remick was nominated for a Tony award for Best Actress (Dramatic).
 It was adapted into a successful film the following year starring Audrey Hepburn.

 More films and 1970s

 She performed in Damn Yankees!
 (1967) for TV and starred in No Way to Treat a Lady (1968) with Rod Steiger and George Segal, The Detective (1968) with Frank Sinatra, and Hard Contract (1969) with James Coburn.

-Remick visited the UK to make Loot (1970) and A Severed Head (1971).
-Back in the US she was in Paul Newman's Sometimes a Great Notion (1971).
+Remick went to the UK to make Loot (1970) and A Severed Head (1971).
+Back in the U.S., she was in Sometimes a Great Notion (1971).

-She appeared in Hennessy (1975), reuniting her with Rod Steiger.
-She co-starred with Gregory Peck in the 1976 horror film The Omen, in which her character's adopted son, Damien, is revealed to be the Antichrist.
+She appeared in Hennessy (1975), with Rod Steiger.
+She co-starred with Gregory Peck in the 1976 horror film The Omen.
 The film was a commercial success.

-Remick followed it up with leading actress roles in Telefon (1977), with Charles Bronson; The Medusa Touch (1978) with Richard Burton; the television mini-series Wheels (1979) with Rock Hudson; Ike: The War Years (1979) portraying Kay Summersby; and The Europeans (1979) for director James Ivory.
+Remick followed it up with leading actress roles in Telefon (1977), with Charles Bronson; The Medusa Touch (1978) with Richard Burton; the television miniseries Wheels (1979) with Rock Hudson; Ike: The War Years (1979) portraying Kay Summersby; and The Europeans (1979) for director James Ivory.

 Remick starred in many TV movies beginning with The Man Who Came to Dinner (1972) with Orson Welles.
-She followed it with Summer and Smoke (1972) for British TV; And No One Could Save Her (1973); Of Men and Women (1973), an unsuccessful pilot; The Blue Knight (1973) with William Holden; A Delicate Balance (1973) with Katharine Hepburn; QB VII (1974); Touch Me Not a.k.a.
+She followed it with Summer and Smoke (1972) for British TV; And No One Could Save Her (1973); Of Men and Women (1973), an unsuccessful pilot; The Blue Knight (1973) with William Holden; A Delicate Balance (1973) with Katharine Hepburn; QB VII (1974); Touch Me Not, a.k.a.
 The Hunted (1974); Jennie: Lady Randolph Churchill (1975), playing the title role, which earned her an Emmy nomination; Hustling (1975) with Jill Clayburgh; A Girl Named Sooner (1975); Breaking Up (1978); and Torn Between Two Lovers (1979) with George Peppard.